 10. Save any extra funds

-While it’s good and well calculating how much you can actually save – the more, the better, right? – it’s actually important to identify how much money you will need once you’re retired.
+While it’s all well and good calculating how much you can actually save (the more, the better, right?), it’s important to identify how much money you will need once you’re retired.

 You’ll need to take into account the growing rate of living expenses and also note that your daily spending will be higher since you won’t be at work for eight hours a day.
 You’ll also naturally spend more money if you do things outside of your house.